 8. Cook More, Eat-Out Less

 Strive to cook most of your meals, instead of ordering in, stopping by your local burger joint, or reaching for the pre-packaged lasagna in your freezer.
 To save time, plan a few meals that can stretch over the week, and do the majority of your prep work on a weekend afternoon.
 Need a few ideas to get started?
-Three to try:
+A few dishes to try:

 9. Eat Less Meat